kaedroho/django-modelsearch/docs/index.md

 (modelsearch)=

-# Search
+# Welcome to the Django-modelsearch documentation!

-Wagtail provides a comprehensive and extensible search interface.
-In addition, it provides ways to promote search results through "Editor's Picks".
-Wagtail also collects simple statistics on queries made through the search interface.
+This documentation provides an overview of how to index Django models and run search queries using the ORM.

 ```{toctree}
 ---